 Since the Community Exhibitions program was established in 2013, it has presented well over 1000 artworks produced by more than 350 artists.
 The wall averages 800 visits to each individual exhibition.
 The exhibition space spans close to 30 metres.

-Applications open in May 2019 for consideration in the 2020 program
+Applications open each year in May for the following year’s program.

 getting to the gallery